History of AVCon

 CANCELLED – July 3rd, 4th and 5th, 2020 – Adelaide Convention Centre

-As the process of organising AVCon 2020 began, the COVID-19 pandemic took hold of the world, and lockdowns halted all AVCon activities.
-Although plans had been put into motion, it was not to be.
+As the process of organising AVCon 2020 began, the COVID-19 pandemic took hold worldwide, and lockdowns brought all AVCon activities to a halt.
+Although plans had already been set in motion, the event was not meant to be.
+While dates for July 2020 were initially announced, an update was posted early in the year stating that AVCon would be moved to January 2021.

 Art by Rae Harris.